nsstarr/auth_app/README.md

 ## Optimisation and Perfomance

 Currently, user sign up and login processes can take a few seconds.
 While this is within acceptable limits for smaller applications, it may be an issue as the application scales.

+## License

+The Horoscope App is licensed under the MIT License.
+You are free to use, modify, and distribute the app as you see fit, as long as you include the original license and attribution to the original authors.